 Those actions include, but are not necessarily limited to:

 - System restarting and rebooting

 - Applying software patches

 - General system monitoring

 Due to their nature, it is crucial that the agents perform well in diverse environments, and they must also be low impact and low maintenance.

-Agent-based systems are modeled on the pull communication style; in this case, the client is the central server that pulls the data from the agents on demand.
+Agent-based systems are modeled on the pull communication style.
+With agent-based systems, the client is the central server that pulls the data from the agents on demand.
 Agents typically have to be installed on each machine following an automated process.
 Once the agents are configured, they can receive requests from the central server for the results of security-related actions and status updates.

-Agentless security, on the other hand, performs many of the same actions, just without the agents.
+Agentless security performs many of the same actions, but without the agents.
 In practice, this means that we can inspect and review security scans and vulnerabilities on a remote machine without having to install an agent on that system.
 You may have to install software on a different layer of the system (like networking) to capture associated risk metrics, but you won’t need to have direct access to the host to install any service.

-Agentless systems, therefore, are based on the push communication style; in other words, the associated software pushes data to a remote system on a periodic basis.
+Agentless systems, then, are based on the push communication style.
+With agentless systems, the associated software pushes data to a remote system on a periodic basis.
 Because of the flexibility of this setup, agentless security solutions work well for baseline security monitoring.
 You can configure them to scan the whole infrastructure without having to install them to each subsystem.
-However, a central system still needs to be available to coordinate scanning and the deployment of patches.
+A central system, though, still needs to be available to coordinate scanning and the deployment of patches.